Anne, Princess Royal: Public image and style

 British Vogue editor Edward Enninful has said that "Princess Anne is a true style icon and was all about sustainable fashion before the rest of us really knew what that meant".
 Her style has been noted for its timelessness; she relies almost solely on British fashion brands, with tweed and tailored suits as her hallmarks.
 She is known for recycling outfits, such as her floral-print dress worn both to the wedding of the Prince of Wales in 1981 and the wedding of Lady Rose Windsor in 2008.
 Anne is the patron of U.K. Fashion and Textile Association.
 She has been noted for wearing "bold patterns and vibrant pops of colour".
 Her style choices often reflect her equestrian interests as well as the practicality of her fast-paced schedule.
 In the 1970s and 1980s, she was often photographed wearing trends such as puff sleeves, cardigans, bright floral patterns, and multicoloured stripes.
 Anne is also one of the few women in the royal family to wear a military uniform.
 According to The Guardian, she is "rarely seen without a brooch" during royal events.
 Her millinery styles have included jockey caps and hats of multiple colours and bold patterns.
 She presented the Queen Elizabeth II award for British design at London Fashion Week in 2020.
 Anne has appeared on three British Vogue covers; after first appearing on the 1971 September issue at age 21, she also featured in the May and November 1973 issues, commemorating her engagement to Mark Phillips.
 She was featured in the cover story for the May 2020 issue of Vanity Fair.
+In 2024, Tatler included her on its list of the most glamorous European royals.

 Anne is the first member of the royal family to have been convicted of a criminal offence.
 In November 2002, she pleaded guilty to one charge of having a dog dangerously out of control, an offence under the Dangerous Dogs Act 1991, and was fined £500.

 Titles, styles, honours and arms

 Titles and styles

-Anne is the seventh Princess Royal, an appellation given only to the eldest daughter of the sovereign.
-The previous holder was King George V's daughter, Princess Mary, Countess of Harewood, Anne's grandaunt.
+Anne is the seventh Princess Royal, an appellation given only to the eldest daughter of the Sovereign.
+The previous holder was King George V's daughter, Princess Mary, Countess of Harewood, Anne's great-aunt.

+Honours

+Anne is a Royal Knight Companion of the Most Noble Order of the Garter, Extra Knight of the Most Ancient and Most Noble Order of the Thistle, Grand Master and Dame Grand Cross of the Royal Victorian Order, Dame Grand Cross of the Most Venerable Order of the Hospital of St John of Jerusalem, Recipient of the Royal Family Order of Elizabeth II, Recipient of the Royal Family Order of Charles III and a Personal Aide-de-Camp to the Sovereign.